JonasVilladsen/P7_libraries/README.txt

-This Github repository includes software developed by e18mattek7a through out the 6th and 7th semester of MatTek.
-The repository includes the following modules
+This Github repository includes software developed by the group e18mattek7a throughout the 6th and 7th semester of the Mathematical Engineering education at Aalborg University.
+The repository includes the following modules:

 LSTM_model.py
 RNN_data_setup.py